BloomBooks/BloomReader-Lite/packages/mobile/README.md

 Much (but not all) of the app store information (such as the app's description) can be submitted via the store.config.json file.
 It's best if you keep everything up-to-date there.

 You can update app store metadata via `yarn npx eas-cli metadata:push`.
 Maybe you could do `yarn npx eas-cli metadata:pull` first and see if there's any changes that were manually made that should be saved in store.config.json first though.

+Note that every time you publish, the BUILD number needs to be increased.
+Note that the BUILD number is not the same as the VERSION number (the version number is what real users see in the app store)

 ## Other Topics